 Back to top: The concept

 Stratigraphy

-The term “stratigraphy” is ubiquitous in archaeological discourse, but the concept is not generally as rigorously defined as one might wish.
-In a loose sense, it is often used to refer to a variety of concrete field situations where different elements overlay or intersect each other.
+The term “stratigraphy” is ubiquitous in archaeological discourse, but the concept is not often defined as rigorously as one might wish.
+In a loose sense, it refers to a variety of concrete field situations where different elements overlay or intersect each other, and the emphasis is on the chronological dimension that the “strata” imply.

+Back to top: The concept